ChordPro/chordpro/docs/content/ChordPro-Configuration-Instrument.md

 This definition is contained in the preset configuration `notes_roman`.

+For more information see [Key signature names and translations](https://en.wikipedia.org/wiki/Key_signature_names_and_translations) on Wikipedia.

 ## How are the chords ordered

 To transpose chords, it must know the order of the chords, in